tsgates/arch-wiki-markdown/wiki/Arch_is_the_best.md

     (display "Arch is the best!\n")

-or in Casper-Ti-Vector style
+or in XunDu style

-    #!/usr/bin/guile -s
+    #!/usr/bin/guile1.8 -s
     !#
     (define 节 or)
     (define 哀 #t)